-The PI and AOR will both receive an email from the NSPIRES system indicating that a proposal was successfully submitted.
+Both the PI and AOR will receive an email from NSPIRES indicating that a proposal was successfully submitted.
 This email is sent shortly after the submission activity.
 If a proposer does not receive such an email, they should contact the NSPIRES Help Desk.
 Proposers can also verify that their proposals were submitted by logging into NSPIRES and verifying that the proposal record appears in the "Submitted Proposals" (versus "Unsubmitted Proposals") section of their accounts.